mroserov/Ecommerce/Readme.md

 ### Backend
 - **.Net Core 8**: A cross-platform, high-performance framework for building modern, cloud-based, internet-connected applications.
-- **API Gateway (Ocelot)**: A .NET API Gateway for running a microservices/API-based application.
+- **API Gateway (YARP)**: A .NET API Gateway for running a microservices/API-based application.
 Used for request routing and load balancing.
-- **Load Balancer**: Used for distributing network or application traffic across a number of servers.
+- (TODO) **Load Balancer**: Used for distributing network or application traffic across a number of servers.

 ### Microservices Architecture
 - (TODO) **RabbitMQ**: A message broker used for communication between microservices.